VinayShivu/InventApplication/README.md

 6. Password hash and verify using Bcrypt
 7. Swagger Setup for JWT
 8. database health check
 9. Manually Exception Handling middleware
+10. Pagination for List and SQL Functions